mtompkins/hardware-hints/filesystems/BTRFS/README.md

 ![emblem](https://img.shields.io/badge/project-passive-lightgrey.svg) ![emblem](https://img.shields.io/badge/kernel-4.5.4-brightgreen.svg) ![emblem](https://img.shields.io/badge/btrfs--progs-4.5.3-brightgreen.svg)

-# Maintenance utilities and scripts for the BTRFS file system
+# Maintenance utilities and scripts for BTRFS

 >BTRFS is **under heavy development** and as such users of the filesystem are urged (read: required) to stay as close to the most recent kernel release as possible.
 I advocate for this approach and target `stable`.
 The utilities and scripts provided below are on my systems.